FrancoisDF/motion-detection-api/README.md

-*NOTE:* This projec is still in progress, while the configuration of the pi with the `motionEye` script works great, the `motion-detection-api` service still has some issue to work on rasberry Pi4 with TensorFlow node version.
+*NOTE:* This project is still in progress, while the configuration of the pi with the `motionEye` script works great, the `motion-detection-api` service still has some performance issue.
+We use `@tensorflow/tfjs` instead of `@tensorflow/tfjs-node` since the node version does not install well in PI as of now.

 # Motion detection API